Local Travel Experts

 Buy Tickets in Advance for Main Attractions

 Do not buy your tickets when you arrive in Barcelona or at the last minute.
 It will be more expensive, and if you miss any of the attractions due to this strategy, you will regret it.
-The best way is to purchase your entrance tickets a day or a week before travelling to the tourist destination.
+The best way is to purchase your entrance tickets a day or a week before traveling to the tourist destination.

 You can always purchase the ticket online at home, or you can ask your hotel if they make reservations for tourist sites.
 Knowing that you have your ticket with you saves time and effort, and you will be able to plan your day way better.